lunarmeadow/idTech0-SNES/README.md

 If a script or command can't find a file or directory, please ensure that you aren't mounted to a subdirectory like DATA/

+Setting the file sort order in your code editor to type is highly recommended to make navigating the codebase easier.

+In VS Code this can be done with `"explorer.sortOrder": "type"` in the user settings .json

 ## Documentation

 Below is relevant, official WDC documentation for the 65816 CPU and WDCTools compiler suite.